materials-marketplace/user-docs/docs/source/ucs/uc1.md

 we check again.
 We remember that the simulation resource when starting the simulation was stored in the variable _self.process_.
 This allows us to check if there is still a running resources behind _self.process_.
-This is done by self.process.poll().
+This is done by _self.process.poll()_.
 This function does not work on all operating system, but on Linux it can be used to screen for I/O events that would occur during the simulation.

-This function is realized via a property decorator in the first line.
-Usually, the function needs to be called via
+This function is written with a property decorator in the first line.
+Usually, a function needs to be called with opening and closing bracket, i.e.
 ```python
 Simulation.status()
 ```
-with opening and closing bracket.
 Adding '@property' allows to use the following notation
 ```python
 Simulation.status
 ```